 Disputed Wills, Trusts & Probate

-Disputes are difficult and upsetting, particularly if family relationships are involved.
-But our experienced and dedicated legal team can take the stress out of the situation and help you, and those around you, reach an agreement simply and quickly.
+Disputes are difficult and upsetting at the best of times, particularly if family relationships are involved or following a bereavement.
+Our experienced and dedicated legal team can take the stress out of the situation and help you, and those around you to resolve disputes simply and quickly, whether by reaching an agreement or (if required) through appropriate court action.

-Our sensitive, practical and thorough approach means we will protect your interests, talk you through the options and ensure costs are kept to a minimum.
 Our aim is to provide clear and uncomplicated advice whatever your circumstances may be.
-Those we have helped in the past include: executors, trustees, personal representatives, beneficiaries, charities, attorneys, deputies, creditors, carers, and vulnerable adults.
+Our sensitive, practical and thorough approach means we will protect your interests, explain your options and ensure you receive costs advice.
+Those we have helped in the past include: executors, trustees, personal representatives, beneficiaries, charities, attorneys, deputies, creditors, carers and vulnerable adults.

 We can manage and resolve a variety of difficult legal situations for you, including:

-- Claims for financial provision from an estate
+- Claims for financial provision to be made from an estate

 - Challenges to the validity of a will